 At ECH, we believe that each resident deserves to live with dignity and respect and that we must provide them with the best quality of life possible.
 Click here to learn more about our memory care neighborhoods and services.

-In February 2020, ERS announced the creation of the Center for Memory Support and Inclusion with the hiring of Shannon Braun as its Director.
-ERS, an innovator in providing care, support, and education for those living with cognitive loss, and their care partners, launched the Center to be the leading resource for the community it serves.
+ERS created the Center for Memory Support and Inclusion in 2020 with Shannon Braun as its Director.
+ERS, an innovator in providing care, support, and education for those living with cognitive loss, and their care partners, launched the Center to be the leading resource for the communities it serves.

-“ERS is proud to launch our Center for Memory Support and Inclusion to support our neighbors in the city of Cincinnati,” said Laura Lamb, President and CEO of ERS.
-“This comprehensive approach to memory care is the first of its kind in the city, and we look forward to expanding our offerings to the other communities we serve in the future.”
+“ERS proudly launched our Center for Memory Support and Inclusion to support our neighbors in the region,” said Laura Lamb, President and CEO of ERS.
+“This comprehensive approach to memory care is the first of its kind in our area, and we look forward to expanding our offerings to the other communities we serve in the future.”

 The launch of the Memory Support Center, and the expansion of Dementia Inclusive Cincinnati, are made possible by a recent $250,000 grant provided by the Sutphin Family Foundation and an individual donor.
 The grants will support individuals living with cognitive loss and their care partners where there is a gap in education, resources, and care options.
 You can learn more about the Center.